Elektrobit/elos/doc/userManual.rst

 Clients interested in certain events will create an event filter on the server, which collects incoming matching events in an event queue.
 A filter can relate to one or more members of an event.
-For example only events from a specific aplication or with a specific severity could be collected.
+For example only events from a specific application or with a specific severity could be collected.
 Listening clients must keep up the connection to the server, so their filter and queues will exist further.
 When an event gets published by a client and doesn’t match any existing filters, it will be